New Mark 19 Technology Tested by 10th Mountain Division

-Tyler Griffeth, a training instructor with the Army Tank-automotive and Armaments Command speaks about the XM152 Mounted Machine Gun Optic at the Forge Integration Facility June 5, 2025, at Fort Drum, New York.
-The MMO is a versatile optic designed for use with the Mark 19 40 mm grenade machine gun that offers a wide field of view and magnification abilities, along with a reflex-type reticle.
+Soldiers with the 10th Mountain Division receive classroom instruction on the XM152 Mounted Machine Gun Optic at the Forge Integration Facility June 5, 2025, at Fort Drum, New York.
+The MMO is a versatile optic designed for use with the Mark 19 40mm grenade machine gun that offers a wide field of view and magnification abilities, along with a reflex-type reticle.
 (U.S. Army video by Sgt.
 Jaidon Novinska)

 |Date Taken: